-Here's four often overlooked legal issues you should think about before starting a family business
+Here's four often overlooked legal issues you should think about before starting a family business.

-However, what most business owners do not realize is the decisions made at the beginning of a business life often have the largest impact down the road such as if/when having to face litigation.
+However, what most small business owners do not realize is the decisions made at the beginning of a business life often have the largest impact down the road such as if/when having to face litigation.
 Therefore, it is important to place a strong emphasis at the business planning stage.

-1) Family Financing
+1. Family Financing

 Because of the familial relationship, a family member who invests normally does not ask to see financial projections or require the investment be contractually sound.
 Now, while this may seem like a wonderful scenario for both sides (family member helping out and someone receiving funding with little question), the investment can be harmful for both parties in the long-term if planning is not considered.

 In the case of the entrepreneur, he/she may feel imposed by the family member because of the family members investment by the family getting involved in the business in a way the entrepreneur did not anticipate or, worse, the possibility future litigation by the family member if they feel as though the business and/or arrangement is not going the way the family had hoped.

 For instance, an investment by a family member is to be structured as a loan but subsequently categorized as an equity investment by the IRS due to the familial relationship.
 The equity investment determination thereby disallows the use of large deductions such as the interest expense deduction.

-2) Employing Family Members
+2. Employing Family Members

 Of course, hiring family members can make it a tricky predicament.
 Family members have a tendency to believe they can act as they see fit.
 Employing persons that think they are outside the rules, or exempt from the ordinary responsibilities of an employee is a detriment to any business.

 The fact a governing document is in existence furthers the position that there is a separation between work and family.
 By giving the family member the boundaries of the relationship, it is less likely that the family member will thwart the development of the business.

 About the author